What is the Annual Pastoral Appeal?

 Can I bring my donation envelope to the parish in general?

 Yes, you can.
 You can drop the sealed envelope into the Sunday offertory basket, drop it off in the Gift & Book Store, or at the front desk of the Parish Office.
-If you want to bring it to church and drop it into the offertory basket, our “APA Sunday” will be the weekend of February 25th/26th, so that would be a great weekend to do so.
+If you want to bring it to church and drop it into the offertory basket, that would be fine.

 What if I just drop a check in the offertory envelope?